Fall Bulb Planting Tips for 2020 – Use a Bulb Auger

 Bulb Planting Auger & Bedding Plant Tool (3" x 7")

 This soil auger is just the right size to help you plant more flower bulbs in less time than it would take you to do by hand.
 The bulb planting auger is perfect for planting 3-inch potted bedding plants.
 Save time.
 Save your back.
+Now available in black, pink, and lime colors.
 Drill sold separately.See Full Details

 Extended Length Bulb Auger (3" x 24"- 48")